shinzo-labs/shinzo-py/CONTRIBUTING.md

 2. Open a branch with a name prefixed with `feat/`, `fix/`, or `chore/` depending on the nature of the change.
 Use your best judgement when deciding on the prefix.
 3. Implement the desired changes.
 4. Add tests to any relevant test suites to validate functionality.
-5. Commit your changes using [Conventional Commits](https://www.conventionalcommits.org/) format.
+5. Commit your changes using `cz commit`.
 See the [Version Management](#version-management) section below for details on commit message format.
 6. Open a Pull Request from your forked repo back to the main repo.
 Tag one of the core contributors as a reviewer.
 7. Once the core contributor has reviewed the code and all comments have been resolved, the PR will be approved and merged into the `main` branch.
 8. When your PR is merged, your conventional commit messages will be used to automatically create a release PR with proper version bumps and changelogs.
 Once the release PR is merged, updated packages will be published to PyPI automatically.